Perfects locations for small ceremonies in MN

 Almost everything old is photogenic.

 As a result, the biggest house (manor mansion) is the most expensive wedding venue.
-Given we focus on intimate wedding, we won’t list them here.
+Given we focus on intimate weddings, we won’t list them here.

-But let’s take in consideration all the “forgotten” but “remarkable” constructions, heritage of history.
+But let’s take into consideration all the “forgotten” but “remarkable” constructions and heritage of history.
 It could be a nice wood home, a building, a simple cabin or even little log house.

 For the charming little home, Airbnb will be your best friend.
 For instance, look for Bed and Break first house in Victorian style.

-You can check at Emily and Darren who used tow Victorian Houses during their wedding day in Lanesboro.
+You can check at Emily and Darren, who used two Victorian Houses during their wedding day in Lanesboro.

 Buildings with red brick work great.

 Let’s go deeper.
-You could rent a vintage a locomotive, vintage bus.
+You could rent a vintage locomotive or a vintage bus.

 Courthouse